kubeflow/website/content/en/docs/other-guides/kubeflow-behind-proxy.md

 ## Install Kubeflow behind a proxy server

-This guide demonstrates how to to install and configure Kubeflow behind a proxy server.
+This guide demonstrates how to install and configure Kubeflow behind a proxy server.

 **Note**: These instructions assume that your Docker setup has a [configured proxy service](https://docs.docker.com/network/proxy/) on each Kubernetes node.